devplayer0/fyp/report.md

 an automated grading system.
 With manual grading, there is a significant delay between submission and receiving feedback for an assignment.
-Since an automated system can perform its grading in a matter of minutes or seconds, learning is more efficient.
+Since an automated system can perform its grading in a matter of minutes or seconds, learning is made more efficient.
 It has been shown that students can even be more willing to put more time and consideration into their work before final submission with the aid of immediate feedback [@instant_feedback].

 ## Context

-Introduction to Computing (parts I and II) is taught to first year computer science students in order to introduce them to fundamental concepts in computers.
+Introduction to Computing (parts I and II) is taught to first year computer science students in order to introduce them to fundamental computer concepts.
 Topics include the manner in which CPU executes programs, representing information in binary form and showing the relationship between high-level programming concepts and machine instructions [@intro_computing].